radi-cho/awesome-gpt4/README.md

 ## Prompts

-Prompts and conversations which are especially impressive with GPT-4.
+Prompts and conversations that are especially impressive with GPT-4.
 Check out [@f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) and [awesome-gpt-prompt-engineering](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering) as well.

 <details>
   <summary>Act as a pharmacologists</summary>